Industry Marketing Analysis: Education

 In an ultra-competitive world, both parents and children are placing an even higher need on securing the right education.
 The marketplace for educational bodies – a college, a university, or even a preschool – is therefore becoming ultra-competitive too.
 In 2022, how can an educator stand out from the crowd and reach prospective students through marketing?

 We sat down with our strategists to discuss some hot-button issues:

-The biggest watercooler element comes from cost; those approaching the post-secondary landscape (and their parents) lament the drastic rise in prices over the last decade-and-a-half; In 2006/2007, undergraduate students paid an average of $4,211 in tuition fees for the academic year; that number has ballooned to an average of $7,304 for the 2020/2021 academic year.
-That’s a rise of 58%; for argument’s sake, the inflation-adjusted rate from 2006 would be closer to $5,600.
+One of the most significant hurdles to people approaching the post-secondary landscape is the cost.
+Over the last decade-and-a-half, growth in tuition fees has far outstripped inflation: in 2006/2007, undergraduate students paid an average of $4,211 for the academic year, while in 2021 that has ballooned to an average of $7,304.
+That’s a rise of 58% – the inflation-adjusted rate from 2006 would be closer to $5,600.

 The Next Big Gig

 Care to take a guess at the top five most common jobs in America 100 years ago?

 We’ll give you a hint – there’s no social media managers or AI engineers to be found.
 So, with that in mind, can you imagine what the top five most common jobs will be 100 years from today?

 With the pace of technology getting faster and faster, tomorrow’s career paths become less and less clear.
 Would you want to commit thousands of dollars and years of your life to studying something, only to find an AI made any job related to it obsolete just as soon as you graduate?
 Schools have to stay an additional step ahead of (entirely reasonable) fears like this, with the further challenge of directing those prospective students in new, exciting, and most of all future-proof directions.